Kilbourne Hole: Geologic setting and formation

 Kilbourne Hole and Hunt's Hole are found in the central part of the Potrillo volcanic field, which also contains the Afton-Aden basalt flows.
 The area is part of the Rio Grande rift, where the Earth's crust is being stretched and thinned.
 The rift is characterized by deep sedimentary basins, recent faulting and volcanic activity, and unusually high heat flow upwards from the Earth's mantle.
 Kilbourne Hole and Hunt's Hole are located on the same north-trending fault of the Fitzgerald-Robledo fault system.

 A maar forms when rising magma encounters sediment beds saturated with groundwater.
 The magma heats the groundwater to the point where the vapor pressure overcomes the weight of the overlying beds (the overburden pressure) and the beds are catastrophically blown out.
 Country rock is fragmented and expelled into the atmosphere together with fragments of the magma, creating a deep crater, the bottom of which sits below the pre-eruptive ground surface.
+The eruption that is attributed with the formation of the maar depression was dated to around 20,000 years.
+As a result of the eruption, the maar also experienced a collapse similar to that of a caldera.

-Kilbourne Hole erupted through alluvium (unconsolidated water-deposited sediments) and through a thin basalt flow.
+Kilbourne Hole erupted through alluvium (unconsolidated water-deposited sediments), the Camp Rice Formation and through the pre-existing Afton basalt flow.
 Like most maars, it has a shallow rim, composed of erupted material that was deposited as thin pyroclastic surge deposits.